milanm/DotNet-Developer-Roadmap/README.md

 ### 13. Observability

-These tools provide real-time insights into your application's performance, user behavior, and error rates, enabling you to address issues before they escalate into full-blown problems proactively.
+These tools provide **real-time insights into your application's performance**, user behavior, and error rates, enabling you to address issues before they escalate into full-blown problems proactively.

 - **Monitoring** focuses on the health and availability of services and systems, often triggering alerts for predefined conditions.